webstreak/api-docs/source/includes/_auth.md

 ```

 Authentication is accomplished by providing your api key with each request.
 API access is limited to our partner companies.

+Note: Access to campaign resources and inventory resources are managed separately.